samkirigha/comply-test/README.md

 - `Frontend`: The front is built using `Angular v17`

 ## Spin Up Docker Compose To Run The Application
+- Clone the repository/project in your local machine.
-- In the root directory of the project run `docker compose up` to build up the images and containers for both the backend api, and the web app.
+- In the root directory of the project run `docker compose up` to build up the images and run the containers for both the api, and the web app.
-- After the build is complete run `docker ps` to see all the running containers, i.e the api which is running on port `8080` and the ui on port `4200`
+- After the build is complete run `docker ps` to see all the running containers, i.e the api which is running on port `8080` and the ui on port `4200` .
 - The UI is already integrated with the API, and can send requests and get responses from the back end.
-- Open the ui in the browser following `http://localhost:4200/` .
+- Open the ui in the browser following `http://localhost:4200/` , which is the default port for angular web app.
-- It should serve the web page, with the ability to create and display all the doto list items, and as well as getting the factorials
+- It should serve the web page, with the ability to create and display all the todo list items, and as well as getting the factorials.

 ## Integration Tests
 The API integration tests can be executed by this command `dotnet test TodoTest`